eclipse-sumo/sumo/docs/web/docs/FAQ.md

 - More info may be found at
   <https://wiki.eclipse.org/Development_Resources/Contributing_via_Git>

-### How do I contribute to the wiki?
+### How do I contribute to the documentation?

-- Alternatively: Send an email stating your preferred user name to sumo@dlr.de
+The documentation is part of the code repository so the same rules as in the previous question apply.
-- wait for our mail telling you that you have edit-permissions
+If you just want to have a simple typo fixed you can always drop us a line at sumo@dlr.de or at sumo-dev@eclipse.org.

 ### How do I cite SUMO